Tien96ng/private-resort/README.md

 ## Description

-_{Used vanilla HTML and CSS to created a homepage for Resort Epicodus with 5 additional subpages that showcase the resort with more detail.}_
+_Used vanilla HTML and CSS to created a homepage for Resort Epicodus with 5 additional subpages that showcase the resort with more detail._

 ## Setup/Installation Requirements

 * _No Installations required_

-_{A Code editor is recommended but using text editor programs works the same.}_
+_A Code editor is recommended but using text editor programs works the same._

 ## Known Bugs